jmcalalang/f5-automation-toolchain-lab/docs/labinfo/labinfo2.rst

 From the portal find your `Windows 2016 Server`, open using the RDP Access method.

 ..
 Warning:: You need to have Microsoft RDP protocol and application allowed to be executed to access external resources.
-This could also be blocked from an always-on VPN service.
+RDP can be blocked with always-on VPN services or firewalls.

 Credentials for the `Windows 2016 Server`: